Elections 2018: No private press to be involved in printing ballot papers

 The ECP, pursuant to the finalisation of the list of the polling stations, will determine the constituency-wise requirement of ballot papers based on the formula that the number of ballot papers per station will be rounded off to the next hundred.
 Rounding off to the next hundred means if the total strength of voters at a polling station is 1201 to 1299 the requirement of ballot papers for that station would be 1300.

-After the 2013 general elections, the Pakistan Tehreek-e-Insaf (PTI) had painted a big scandal by claiming that the ECP got ballot papers printed from the Urdu Bazaar, Lahore to damage it and to benefit the Pakistan Muslim League-Nawaz (PML-N).
+After the 2013 general elections, the Pakistan Tehreek-e-Insaf (PTI) had painted a big scandal by claiming that the Election Commission of Pakistan got ballot papers printed from the Urdu Bazaar, Lahore to damage it and to benefit the Pakistan Muslim League-Nawaz (PML-N).
 The ECP kept trashing the charge while Imran Khan persisted with his accusation.

 A similar match took place on the question of printing of extra ballot papers between the ECP and PTI.
 However, the ECP said that printing of ballot papers is a highly sensitive, huge and complex process having many dimensions and therefore it takes maximum possible security measures to ensure that every single ballot paper is printed and delivered to the returning officers in a secured manner through a detailed action plan.